Floating point numbers

 There are a few tips to avoid the many traps.

-- Never forget that Delphi's floating point types store in binary, and that can't always represent decimal values.
+- Never forget that Delphi’s floating point types store in binary, and that often can’t represent decimal values accurately.

 - Choose the right precision for your application.